SGInstanceProfile

 Workaround for hugo bug not rendering first table row

-cpu string CPU(s) (cores) limits for every resource’s Pod that reference this SGInstanceProfile.
-The suffix m specifies millicpus (where 1000m is equals to 1).
+CPU(s) (cores) limits for every resource’s Pod that reference this SGInstanceProfile.
+The suffix m specifies millicpus (where 1000m is equal to 1).

 The number of cpu limits is assigned to the patroni container (that runs both Patroni and PostgreSQL).